 This is essentially a laboratory class.
-The lectures will cover the xUML and the executable specification based development method in detail and other methods such as alternatives.
+The lectures will cover the xUML and the executable specification based development method in detail and other methods as alternatives.
 The main goal of the course will be to carry through a complete development of a small software system using object-oriented development methods.
-There will be two class examinations but no final examination.
-The second class examination is scheduled for the last day of class.
-If there are objections to this date for the second class examination let me know by January 22, 2004.
-The examinations are open-book and open-notes.
-Each student must take and pass both examinations.
-The course grade will be 50% on the project and 50% on the examinations.
+There will be one class examinations but no final examination.
+The examinations is open-book and open-notes.
+The course grade will be two thirds on the project and one third on the examination.
 Use will be made of commercial software tools which are used in industry.